 Bitwarden is the most affordable password manager.
-It provides almost all basic features free of cost such as unlimited passwords, sync passwords across all devices, strong password generator, and an option to self-host passwords.
+It provides almost all basic features free of cost, such as unlimited passwords, sync passwords across all devices, a strong password generator, and an option to self-host passwords.

 Its premium plan costs only $10/year that’s less than $1/month.
 Premium plan provides more options such as Bitwarden authenticator, Emergency access, Encrypted file attachments (1GB), Text and file sharing, Two-step login with Yubikey, U2F, Duo, and overall password health report.

 Bitwarden also provides a client for Linux distributions.
 You can also install a browser extension to use the auto-fill password feature, generate passwords easily, and many other features.